-We rely on your generosity in order to carry out our charitable activities and are therefore committed to be transparent about how we use and securely store your personal details.
-In accordance with the EU General Data Protection Regulations (GDPR), we are committed to storing your data securely and ensuring that it is not violated in any way.
+We rely on your generosity in order to carry out our activities and are therefore committed to be transparent about how we use and securely store your personal details in order to carry out our mission.
+In conformity with the EU General Data Protection Regulations (GDPR), we are committed to storing your data securely and ensuring that it is not violated in any way.

 Who are we?

 We are The World Federation of Khoja Shia Ithna-Asheri Muslim Communities (KSIMC) and have existed for over 40 years.
 We are registered in England and Wales under charity number 282303 and are also an NGO in Special Consultative Status with the Economic and Social Council (ECOSOC) of the United Nations.
 For the purposes of the GDPR the World Federation is a data controller.

 Information you give us - for example, when you engage with our social media or message boards, make a donation to us, register for an event or otherwise provide us with personal information.

 Information we get from your use of our website and services - we collect information about the services you use and how you use them.
 Wherever possible we use aggregated or anonymous information which does not identify individual visitors to our websites.
 When someone visits our website we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.